Giftbit/currencyapi/apiary-sources/sections/technical-details.md

 Lightrail's 'list' endpoints accept `userSuppliedId` as a query parameter.
 This provides a way of linking objects from your system to Lightrail.

 ### ShopperIds
 If you've been using the Lightrail [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) you'll have seen references to the `shopperId`.
 The `shopperId` is simply a customer ID from your system.
-Using the client-libraries allows you to make requests against a customer's account in Lightrail directly based off their customer ID in your system.
+Using the client-libraries allows you to make requests against a customer's account in Lightrail directly based off their customer ID from your system.

 ### Currencies
 The Lightrail API uses the three-character currency codes from the ISO-4217 standard, e.g. USD, CDN, and AUD.
 The special value XXX is defined by this standard for representing any non-currency values such as points.